-- 10.1 All adults who come into contact with our children have a duty of care to safeguard and promote their welfare.
-There is a legal duty placed upon us to ensure that all adults who work with or on behalf of our children are competent, confident and safe to do so. - 10.2 If staff, visitors, volunteers or parent helpers are working with children alone they will, wherever possible, be visible to other members of staff.
+- standards of personal conduct in order to maintain confidence and respect of the general public and those with whom they work. - 10.2 All staff will be provided with a copy of our school's Code of Conduct at induction which sets out the school's expectations of staff behaviour.
+We will review our Code of Conduct regularly and ask staff to ensure that they are familiar with the current version.
+Staff are expected to carry out their duties in accordance with the Code of Conduct. - 10.3 There will be occasions when some form of physical contact is inevitable, for example if a child has an accident or is hurt or is in a situation of danger to themselves or others around them.
+However, at all times the agreed policy for positive handling must be adhered to. - 10.3 If staff, visitors, volunteers or parent helpers are working with children alone they must ensure they are visible to other members of staff.
 They will be expected to inform another member of staff of their whereabouts in school, who they are with and for how long.
-Doors, ideally, should have a clear glass panel in them and be left open. - 10.3 Guidance about acceptable conduct and safe practice will be given to all staff and volunteers during induction.
-These are sensible steps that every adult should take in their daily professional conduct with children.
-This advice can be found in 'Guidance for Safer Working Practices for Adults who Work with Children and Young People in Education Settings' (2019).
-All staff and volunteers are expected to carry out their work in accordance with this guidance and will be made aware that failure to do so could lead to disciplinary action.
+Doors, ideally, should have a clear glass panel in them and be left open. - 10.4 Staff are responsible for their own actions and behaviour and should avoid any conduct which would lead any reasonable person to question their motivation and intentions. - 10.5 Further advice can be found in 'Guidance for Safer Working Practices for Adults who Work with Children and Young People in Education Settings' (2019).
+(Available on CES website) All staff and volunteers are expected to carry out their work in accordance with this guidance and will be made aware that failure to do so could lead to disciplinary action.